-If the applicant fails to provide all of the information requested in space A of the application for supplementary registration or fails to include relevant provide the information that exactly as it appears in the basic registration, the registration specialist may add or correct that the information with an annotation, such as: "information added from Copyright Office records" or "information corrected from Copyright Office records."
+If the applicant fails to provide all of the information requested in the application for supplementary registration or fails to include relevant information that appears in the basic registration, the registration specialist may add or correct that information with an annotation, such as: "Information added from Copyright Office records" or "Information corrected from Copyright Office records."
 If the specialist is unable to identify the basic registration based on the information provided in the application, the specialist will communicate with the applicant.